Risk assessment is an important part of planning and carrying out your project in Ny-Ålesund.

 If you do not have such documentation available at the time of filling in your application, but plan to follow Kings Bay’s safety course upon arrival in Ny-Ålesund, you should complete all other steps in the application process, and submit your application.
 Doing so will enable the Governor’s Office to proceed with the assessment of your application – except the point relating to “sufficient proficiency in the use of firearms”.
 Once you have arrive in Ny-Ålesund and complete Kings Bay’s safety course, Kings Bay will inform the Governor’s Office, and they will then finalise the processing of your application, and should be able to provide you with a permit in a day or two (depending on workload).

 NB!
-If you fail to submit your application a minimum of six weeks prior to arrival in Ny-Ålesund, the processing might be delayed, and you might have to wait for several days to get the permit that you need in order to rent a firearm.
+If you fail to submit your application a minimum of six weeks prior to arrival in Ny-Ålesund, the processing might be delayed, and you might have to wait to get the permit that you need in order to rent a firearm.
 Consequently, your field work, should it be dependent on rental of firearm for polar bear protection, will most likely be delayed.

 NB!
 If you are over 18 years old, and already have a valid firearms permit or a European Firearms Pass for hunting rifle(s) (or higher weapons category), you can rent a rifle without applying for permission from the police/Governor of Svalbard.
 You will, however, still need to complete Kings Bay’s safety course (valid for three years) before you can rent a firearm from Kings Bay AS.

 If you see a polar bear close to or inside Ny-Ålesund, call the Watchman (9) immediately and keep a safe distance, preferably inside.